roncli/descent3console/README.md

 `teamchange (player, team)` - A player changed teams.  `player` is the name of the player who changed teams, and `team` is the name of the team they changed to.

-`teamplayerscore (player, teamName, points, kills, deaths, suicides, ping)` - A player's current score in a team game.  `player` is the name of the player, 'teamName' is the name of the team, `points` is the number of points they have, `kills` is the number of kills they have, `deaths` is the number of deaths they have, `suicides` is the number of suicides they have, and `ping` is their ping to the server in milliseconds.
+`teamplayerscore (player, teamName, points, kills, deaths, suicides, ping)` - A player's current score in a team game.  `player` is the name of the player, `teamName` is the name of the team, `kills` is the number of kills they have (unreliable in some modes when their kills exceed 9), `deaths` is the number of deaths they have (unreliable in some modes when their deaths exceed 9), `suicides` is the number of suicides they have (unreliable in some modes when their suicides exceed 9), and `ping` is their ping to the server in milliseconds.

 `teamscore (teamName, score)` - A team's current score.  `teamName` is the name of the team and `score` is the team's score.